karigeo/ansible-zfs_on_root/README.md

 * Swap partitions can be enabled
   * Multi-disk swap partitions automatically setup with `mdadm`
   * If encryption is enabled, LUKS is used to encrypt Swap partitions
-* Native ZFS Encryption Support
+* Native ZFS Encryption Support, as well as ZFS in LUKS Container
 * UEFI and Legacy Booting supported (can even switch between them)
 * Customized SSH Configuration Options
 * DropBear support for unlocking ZFS encrypted pool remotely
+* Disable Externally Managed Python Environmen (i.e. Ignore PEP 668)
 * Support for Apt-Cacher-NG proxy for cached packages

 ---